cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimTags.rst

    :outertype: CloudSimTags

    Pauses a Cloudlet submitted in the Datacenter entity with an acknowledgement.
 When an event of this type is sent, the \ :java:ref:`SimEvent.getData()`\  must be a \ :java:ref:`Cloudlet`\  object.

+CLOUDLET_READY
+^^^^^^^^^^^^^^

+.. java:field:: public static final int CLOUDLET_READY
+   :outertype: CloudSimTags

+   Request a Cloudlet to be set as ready to start executing inside a VM.
+This event is sent by a DatacenterBroker to itself to define the time when a specific Cloudlet should start executing.
+This tag is commonly used when Cloudlets are created from a trace file such as a \ :java:ref:`Google Cluster Trace <GoogleTaskEventsTraceReader>`\ .

+   When the status of a Cloudlet is set to \ :java:ref:`Cloudlet.Status.READY`\ , the Cloudlet can be selected to start running as soon as possible by a \ :java:ref:`CloudletScheduler`\ .

+   When an event of this type is sent, the \ :java:ref:`SimEvent.getData()`\  must be a \ :java:ref:`Cloudlet`\  object.

 CLOUDLET_RESUME
 ^^^^^^^^^^^^^^^